 By the time the retooled episode, An Unearthly Child, made it to air on November 23, 1963, it was overshadowed by the assassination of President Kennedy, which had occurred the day before.

 From the start, it was established that a Gallifreyan Time Lord can only regenerate twelve times.
-Does this mean Capaldi must be the last?
+That would have made Peter Capaldi the last.
 Some fans insist the rule was nullified during Matt Smith’s tenure.
-Others maintain that John Hurt’s character was the forgotten regeneration between Paul McGann and Christopher Eccleston, which means Capaldi is already the Thirteenth Doctor.
+Others maintain that John Hurt’s character was the forgotten regeneration between Paul McGann and Christopher Eccleston, which meant Capaldi was the Thirteenth Doctor.

 We celebrate TARDIS Day because Doctor Who continues to entertain us with its steadily expanding universe, at once strange and strangely familiar.
 It’s also created a legion of Whovians, fans who seek each other out, bond over their love of the show and debate about who is the best Doctor, the worst villain, or even how many Doctors Who there have been.